ABOUT

 Step 4: Notification

-The Charlotte Program Manager will notify you and your parent/caregiver if you're selected to participate in the Charlotte Unity Course.
-Once notified, you will receive a personal link to complete more details about your medical paperwork, departure location, gear, and more!
+Once students complete the application and all required paperwork and are medically cleared by our Medical Examiner, the Charlotte Program Manager will contact you and your parent/caregiver to schedule a call to review the program and answer any questions.
+You will then be notified if you've been selected to participate in the Charlotte Unity Course.
+Once notified, you will receive more details about your departure location, gear, and more!

 Step 5: Embark on your Charlotte Unity course